tmax818/phrg-transitioning-from-ruby-to-html/README.md

 Armed with your passion, determination, creativity and the skills you will learn throughout this course you will help make the web even better.

-## Ruby as a tool to write for the web
+## Ruby As a Tool to Write for the Web

 Why are we taking this short break from Ruby?
 Ruby is just a tool.
 It allows us to write code with an incredibly expressive programming language.
 At some